Watch These Students Jump off Roofs for Instagram Glory

 Screengrabs via instagram.

+The least surprising thing about the trend of jumping off roofs for the ‘gram is that it’s Western University students leading the charge.
 If you’ve ever wanted to see huge crowds cheer on chino-wearing business students as gravity teaches them a lesson, look no further than the Instagram account @canadianpartylife.

 This social media trend has been going on for more than a year and has reportedly resulted in at least one serious hospitalization.
 It seems especially prevalent at unofficial homecoming parties, or “fake homecoming” as they say in London, Ontario.